 After the date of the notice of amendments, these Bylaws shall have been effectively amended accordingly: PROVIDED that, no such amendment shall become effective so as to cause the vacancy of any director’s office prior to the time his term would normally expire unless he consents thereto in writing.

 It shall be the duty of the Board of Directors to appoint, not less than sixty (60) nor more than (90) days prior to the date of a meeting of the members at which directors are to be elected, a Committee on Nominations, consisting of not less than five (5) nor more than eleven (11) members of the Cooperative who are not existing Cooperative employees, agents, officers, directors, or known candidates for director, who are not close relatives (as hereinafter defined) or members of the same household of such existing employees, agents, officers, directors, or known candidates for director, and who are selected from different geographical sections so as to insure equitable representation, including at least three (3) members from the Directorate Districts to be filled at the election.
 The committee shall prepare and post at the principal office of the Cooperative at least twenty (20) days prior to the meeting a list of nominations for directors to be elected, listing separately the nominee(s) for each Directorate District from or with respect to which a director must, pursuant to this Article, be elected at the meeting.
 The Committee may include as many nominees for any director to be elected from or with respect to any Directorate District as it deems desirable.
 Any fifteen (15) or more members of the Cooperative, acting together, may make additional nominations in writing over their signatures, listing their nominee(s) in like manner, not less than fifteen (15) days prior to the meeting and the Secretary shall post such nominations at the same place where the list of nominations made by the Committee is posted.
 The Secretary shall mail to the members with the notice of the meeting, or separately, but at least ten (10) days prior to the date of the meeting, a statement of the names and addresses of all nominee(s) for each Directorate District from or with respect to which one or more directors must be elected, showing clearly those nominated by the Committee and those nominated by petitions, if any.
-The chairman at such meeting, after all nominations so made have been duly announced, shall call for additional nominations made from the floor, the particular Directorate District from or with respect to which any additional candidates have been nominated.
+At such meeting, all nominations so made shall be duly announced, and no further nominations shall be made or taken from the floor.
 Notwithstanding the provisions contained in the Section, failure to comply with any of such provisions shall not affect in any manner whatsoever the validity of any action taken by the Board of Directors after the election of directors.